freqtrade/freqtrade/docs/backtesting.md

                         `30m`, `1h`, `1d`).
   --strategy-list STRATEGY_LIST [STRATEGY_LIST ...]
                         Provide a space-separated list of strategies to backtest.
 Please note that timeframe needs to be set either in config or via command line.
-When using this together with `--export trades`, the strategy- name is injected into the filename (so `backtest- data.json` becomes `backtest-data-SampleStrategy.json` --export {none,trades}
+When using this together with `--export trades`, the strategy-name is injected into the filename (so `backtest-data.json`
+                        becomes `backtest-data-SampleStrategy.json`
+  --export {none,trades,signals}
                         Export backtest results (default: trades).
-  --export-filename PATH
+  --export-filename PATH, --backtest-filename PATH
-                        Save backtest results to the file with this filename.
+                        Use this filename for backtest results.Requires
-                        Requires `--export` to be set as well.
-Example:
+                        `--export` to be set as well.
+Example: `--export-filen ame=user_data/backtest_results/backtest_today.json` --breakdown {day,week,month} [{day,week,month} ...]
-                        `--export-filename=user_data/backtest_results/backtest
-                        _today.json`
-  --breakdown {day,week,month} [{day,week,month} ...]
                         Show backtesting breakdown per [day, week, month].
   --cache {none,day,week,month}